UN-OCHA/common-design-wordpress/README.md

 The default layout uses `index.php` template.
 This is a full width layout suitable for blocks in the content area.

-The Landing page layout is identical to the Default template, but exists in case another page template is required and should be customised.
+The Landing page layout displays the Feature image using the `cd-hero` component.
+This template should be customised to suit.

 There is also a `front-page.php` file which is used automatically when the homepage setting is set to display a static page.
 Any customisation to the markup for the homepage should be done in this file.
 Currently, the Page Title is set to be visual hidden on the homepage.

+## Article templates
+Post and pages can be displayed as teasers or full pages, depending on the context.
+The teasers display the Featured image as a thumbnail.
+The full page doesn't display the Featured image.
+This can be added in the content as a Gutenberg block.

 ## Page Assembly
 We recommend installing Gutenberg to avail of the content blocks for creating interesting content pages.
 To reduce the complexity many Gutenberg blocks are not available.
 Look for `function common_design_allowed_block_types` in `functions.php`